digital-work-lab/digital-work-lecture/slides/11-futures.md

 ---

-# Future 5: Dystopia of Algorithmic Dominance
+# Future 5: Dystopia of algorithmic dominance

 - Machines completely dominate over humans
 - Interconnected AI systems are powerful and human behavior is imperfect